AppliNH/ansible-dev-lab-docker/Readme.md

 ## Config ansible_workspace

-To target a local dir containing your ansible playbook workspace, simply use an .env containing :
+To target a local dir containing your ansible playbook workspace, simply use an env file containing :

 ```
 ANSIBLE_LAB_WORKSPACE=/absolute/path/to/your/workspace